 The Multi-Unit Controller will appear.

-3. Use your mouse to highlight the unit A separate part of the business with its own sales and costs. you wish to Purge.
+3. Use your mouse to highlight the unit you wish to Purge.
 Click the button.

 CostGuard will only purge the unit you choose.
 Make sure you pick the correct one.

 4. A warning popup will appear.
 Click yes to continue with the Purge, click no to cancel.

 5. Click the next to Start Date.
 A pop-up calendar will appear.
 Choose the beginning date for the purge.
 Click the next to End Date.
 Choose your end date for the purge.